✦ NABH Certified Ayurvedic Hospital

 Nasyam — Nasal administration of medicated oils that deliver therapeutic compounds directly to the head and neck region.
 Particularly effective for cervical spondylosis, cervicogenic headaches, and upper spine inflammation.

-Greeva Vasti — Warm medicated oil pooled over the cervical spine using a dough ring.
-The sustained warmth penetrates deep into the cervical vertebrae and discs, reducing stiffness and nourishing the tissues.
+Upanaham — A warm medicated herbal paste poultice is bandaged over the cervical region, often kept on for hours.
+Sustained, localised contact penetrates deep into the paraspinal muscles around the cervical vertebrae and discs, reducing stiffness and nourishing the surrounding tissues.

 Pizhichil — Continuous stream of warm medicated oil poured over the body, deeply nourishing for the nerves and muscles of the neck and upper back.